oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.md

 ### 7.1.13 Requirement 13: changes.csv <a id='requirement-13-changes-csv'></a>

 The file `changes.csv` contains a list of CSAF documents in the current TLP level that were changed recently.
-Therefore, it MUST contain the filename as well as the value of `/document/tracking/current_release_date` for each CSAF document in the sub-directories without a heading; lines MUST be sorted by the `current_release_date` timestamp with the latest one first.
+Therefore, it MUST contain the filename as well as the value of `$.document.tracking.current_release_date` for each CSAF document in the sub-directories without a heading; lines MUST be sorted by the `current_release_date` timestamp with the latest one first.
 The `changes.csv` SHALL be a valid comma separated values format as defined by \[[RFC4180](#RFC4180)\] without double quotes.